STabuteau/iron_cheese_metagenomes/README.md

 Tabuteau S, Hervé V, Irlinger F, Monnet C. Metagenomic profiling and genome-centric analysis reveal iron acquisition systems in cheese-associated bacteria and fungi
 DOI: [DOI]

-The study investigates the iron acquisition systems (direct iron import and siderophore synthesis and import) in cheese microbial communities using metagenomes, MAGs, and genomes from the MetaPDOCheese project (Gardon et al., 2025).
+The study investigates the iron acquisition systems (direct iron import and siderophore synthesis and import) in cheese microbial communities using metagenomes, metagenome-assembled genomes (MAGs), and genomes from the MetaPDOCheese project (Gardon et al., 2025).
+All details are presented in these two publications.

 ### Homology reserch of iron acquisition genes & HMMs design

 To identify genes involved in iron acquisition systems, 148 HMMs were collected from the KOfam database (Aramaki et al., 2020) (version 2022-03-01), FeGenie (Garber et al., 2020), and Protein Family Models from the NCBI database (Li et al., 2021).
 35 HMMs were designed to enhance this set of HMMs.
 These HMMs are available in `HMMs/` and the script used to design them is available in `code/`.
 The set of HMMs was queried against the predicted CDSs of metagenomes, MAGs, and genomes using HMMer (https://github.com/EddyRivasLab/hmmer).
 The different scripts to run HMMer and process the data on metagenomes and MAGs/genomes are available in `code/`.

 ### Fungal MAGs

-Fungal MAGs were retrieved from eliminated bins of MetaPDOChese through identification of fungal markers using BUSCO (Manni et al., 2021).
+Fungal MAGs were retrieved from non-prokaryotic bins of the MetaPDOChese metagenomic dataset through identification of fungal markers using BUSCO (Manni et al., 2021).
 Taxonomic assignment of these MAGs was then performed using a phylogenetic approach with UFCG (Kim et al., 2023).
 The script for fungal identification and analysis is available in `code/`.

 ## Repository contents

 - `code/` – scripts used to detect iron acquisition genes and to create HMMs in this study.
-- `HMMs/` – HMM profiles from litterature and developed to detect iron acquisition genes.
+- `HMMs/` – HMM profiles to detect iron acquisition genes.
+Either retrieved from the literature or newly built for this project.

 ## Citation